awinml/dl-optimizers/README.md

-# dl-optimizers
-Comparison of different Optimizers used for Deep Learning
+# Comparison of different Optimizers used for Deep Learning